ContinuumIO/tmphvdocs/doc/index.rst

 The `Getting-Started <getting_started>`_ guide explains the basic concepts and how to start using HoloViews, and is the recommended way to understand how everything works.

-The `User Guide <user_guide>`_ goes more deeply into key concepts from HoloViews, when you are ready for further study.
+The `User Guide`_ goes more deeply into key concepts from HoloViews, when you are ready for further study.

 The `API <Reference_Manual>`_ is the definitive guide to each HoloViews object, but the same information is available more conveniently via the `hv.help()` command and tab completion in the Jupyter notebook.